michaelhuettermann/otello/README.md

 - Latest features of most recent Java release versions, e.g.
   - *Pattern Matching for switch*.
 Originally introduced as preview with JDK 17 and proposed via [JEP 406](https://openjdk.org/jeps/406), this feature was subsequently refined by following JEPs, e.g. [JEP 441](https://openjdk.org/jeps/441) (JDK 21).
   - *Record Patterns*.
 Relating to the language feature of pattern matching, this feature extends pattern matching to destructive instances of record classes and adds nested patterns, see [JEP 440](https://openjdk.org/jeps/440) (JDK 21).

-This lab is used as:
-- A community-driven, self-contained starter package for OpenTelemetry with Java for students and beginners.
-- A demo kit based on underlying primitives for interactive meetups and conferences.
-- A sandbox to work on and test modern Java features in conjunction with telemetry.

 ## Installation